 Looking for Queenstown story ideas?

-From relaxation and rejuvenation to the most adventurous adrenalin pumping thrills, we've got you covered!
 Check out our story angle ideas below for inspiration.

 For more ideas, background information and key contacts please get in touch with our Media team.

 Home of Thrills

 For those looking to get the blood pumping, there’s plenty of ways to enjoy Queenstown at full speed.
 Whether it’s white-water rapids, jet boating, bungy jumping, canyon swinging or free-falling at over 200kph – Queenstown, the adventure capital of the world, offers the perfect thrill.
 This is where adrenaline lives.